How to Manage Self-Care and Boundaries in Romantic Relationships

 The Difference Between a Boundary and a Request

 In a healthy relationship it’s important to recognize the difference between a boundary and a request.
 A boundary determines what you will do while a request speaks to what you want from the other person.
-Negotiating each person’s limits up front keeps everything equal and respectful.
+Negotiating each person’s limits up front keeps communication healthy and avoids issues of control.

 Every relationship differs in terms of what boundaries are agreed upon.
 Some people want stricter boundaries, while others may not need them.
 There is no “right way” to establish boundaries, but it is critical that you have them.